What is Traditional Chinese Medicine (TCM)?

 Is acupuncture safe?

 Acupuncture is extremely safe when performed by a Registered Acupuncturist or Doctor of Traditional Chinese Medicine (TCM).
-The CTCMA regulatory body of this medical profession sets a high standard for which acupuncturists must follow to ensure public safety.
+The CCHP regulatory body of this medical profession sets a high standard for which acupuncturists must follow to ensure public safety.
 All of our acupuncturists are registered with the College.

 We use acupuncture & TCM to treat…